pi-hole/docs/docs/ftldns/blockingmode.md

 Each mode has their advantages and drawbacks which will be discussed in detail below.

+!!! note
-Note: In order to configure a blocking mode, you must edit the *FTL*DNS configuration file (`/etc/pihole/pihole-FTL.conf`).
+    In order to configure a blocking mode, you must edit the *FTL*DNS configuration file (`/etc/pihole/pihole-FTL.conf`).
 Once you've made any changes to the blocking mode, you must restart Pi-hole with `pihole restartdns`.

 ## Pi-hole's unspecified IP or NULL blocking mode